Install and configure ISC CertAgent for Linux

 Hit Enter to confirm that the required directories are specified in the LD_LIBRARY_PATH variable.

 The first prompt after the license agreement is particularly important.
-It will look like this:
+It should look similar to the following example:

-Make sure that the first option is selected here, because we want Tomcat and HyperSQL database server to be installed automatically, and we want to generate TLS credentials using the .
+Ensure that the first option is selected here because you want Tomcat and HyperSQL database server to be installed automatically, and we want to generate TLS credentials by using the .

-For all prompts not specifically mentioned here, the default value can be selected.
+For all prompts not specifically mentioned here, select the default value.

 At the following prompt, be sure to select option number one.

-The installer will eventually prompt for the location of the FXPKCS11 library.
-The full path to the libfxpkcs11.so file should be provided.
+The installer eventually prompts for the location of the FXPKCS11 library, so provide the full path to the libfxpkcs11.so file.

-If using an older version of CertAgent (e.g., CertAgent 6), it will ask for the HSM label.
+If using an older version of CertAgent (such as CertAgent 6), it asks for the HSM label.
 Leave the field blank and proceed with the rest of the installation.

-The next prompt will display something similar to the following:
+The next prompt display something similar to the following example:

-Confirm that you want to use the partition that it found, then enter the identity password configured inside the <CRYPTO-OPR-PASS> tag in the fxpkcs11.cfg file.
+Confirm that you want to use the partition that it found,and enter the identity password configured inside the <CRYPTO-OPR-PASS> tag in the fxpkcs11.cfg file.

-Next, CertAgent will create several different keys and certificates on the .
+Next, CertAgent creates several different keys and certificates on the .

-You can simply use the default values for all prompts.
+You can use the default values for all prompts.

-You will be prompted to enter passwords for several different items.
-For each instance, specify a password of your choosing.
+When prompted to enter passwords for several different items, for each instance, specify a password of your choosing.

-If the CertAgent installation completes successfully you will see output similar to the following:
+If the CertAgent installation completes successfully, you see output similar to the following:

 Run the following command to set the system PIN: